-Redshift Plasmoid provide a graphical configuration interface to redshift and it allows the user to start/stop the redshift daemon.
+Redshift Plasmoid provides a graphical configuration interface to redshift, and it allows the user to start/stop the redshift daemon.
 The program automatically retrieves the user coordinates from the KDE settings, permitting redshift to determine the current position of the sun, needed to perform the color regulation.

 The program extends the original redshift with the following extra features: